Frequently Asked Questions Expand All

-A woman’s cervix (the opening of the uterus at the top of the vagina) is covered by a thin layer of tissue made up of cells.
+A woman’s cervix is covered by a thin layer of tissue made up of cells.
 Healthy cells grow, divide, and are replaced as needed.
-Cancer of the cervix occurs when these cells change.
+Cancer of the cervix occurs when cells become abnormal.
 Cancer cells divide more rapidly.
 They may grow into deeper cell layers or spread to other organs.
 The cancer cells eventually form a mass of tissue called a tumor.

 The most important risk factor for cervical cancer is infection with the types of HPV linked to cancer.
 The following factors increase your risk of becoming infected with HPV: